Ki-er/Clarence-Bot/README.md

 ---

-### Setting development environment using Docker:

-- See the [tutorial](https://www.writebots.com/discord-bot-token/), after going through it you are expected to:
-  - Create a new applicaiton & make it a bot, from [here](https://discord.com/developers/applications/).
-  - Don't forget to give it the `Privileaged Gateway Intents`
-  - Invite your bot to your discord server.
-  - Get your token & paste in in `.env` (rename `.env.template` to `.env`)
-  - Default URL of MongoDB is `mongodb://root:sekret@mongo-discord-cont:27017/`
-- After that in root folder type in `powershell`: `docker-compose -f docker-compose-dev.yml up`
-- You will see the bot online in your server.
-- Verify that it works by trying the command `/ping`.
-- Happy coding!

----

 ## Contributions

 While this bot is maintained by [Kieran](https://github.com/KieranRobson), contributors are welcome!
+See [Contributing.md](/.github/CONTRIBUTING.md).

 ## Invite